Avoid the hefty tax outgo on your capital gains by making the sale at the right time and investing the proceeds in suitable avenues

 “Such capital gain exemption is reversed and the amount taxed as capital gain if the new property is sold within three years of the date of purchase/construction.
 This profit will be considered a short-term gain and taxed at the normal slab rates, not the 20% beneficial rate,” says Sonu Iyer, tax partner, Ernst & Young.

 You can also utilise Section 54 (F) to avail of exemption on the longterm capital gain made from the sale of any asset other than a house.
 Again, the sale proceeds should be invested only in a residential property, not a commercial property or a vacant plot of land.
-However, to avail of this benefit, you should not own
+However, to avail of this benefit, you should not own more than one house.

 The long-term capital gain tax can also be saved under Section 54 (EC) if the capital gain is invested for three years in bonds of the National Highways Authority of India and Rural Electrification Corporation Limited within six months of selling the house.
 However, you can invest only up to 50 lakh in a financial year.